-A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.

 In light of the current nature and scale of the Company's operations its business activities have limited sustainability implications at this stage of its business strategy.